SEIR-7-06/react_todo_walkthrough/sprints/Sprint1.md

   </Switch>
 );
 ```

+The syntax here is new but isn't particularly tricky.
+This file imports components from `react-router-dom`, invokes them, and exports that component structure for use in other files.

 Then, edit your `App.js` file to no longer have hard-coded routes, and to reference the routes in your `config/routes.js` file instead: